Ben Weider: Awards

 Weider was made a Member of the Order of Canada in 1975 (subsequently promoted to Officer in 2006), a Knight of the National Order of Quebec in 2000, a Knight of the French Legion of Honor on 12 October 2000 (for his research work into Napoleon's death), a member of the Quebec Sports Hall of Fame, and a Commander of the Venerable Order of St. John (for his charitable work promoting youth fitness and health worldwide).
 In 1984, Ben Weider was also nominated for a Nobel Peace prize.
 The Revolutionary and Napoleonic Studies program of Florida State University's History Department created the Ben Weider Eminent Scholar Chair in Napoleonic History and the Ben Weider Chair of French Revolutionary History, supported by Weider's bequests.

 From 1998 to 2005, Weider was Honorary Lieutenant Colonel of the 62nd (Shawinigan) Field Artillery Regiment, RCA.
 In 2005, he was promoted to Honorary Colonel of that military unit.

 In 2003, he received the first Lifetime Achievement Award from Club Industry's Fitness Business Pro in 2003.

 In 2008, he was given the Lifetime Achievement Award at the 20th Anniversary Arnold Classic.

+In 2014, he was inducted into the International Sports Hall of Fame along with Joe and Betty Weider.